mecid/mecid.github.io/_posts/2026-04-06-building-list-replacement-in-swiftui.md

 }
 ```

-One thing you can miss from using List view in SwiftUI is the styling of the NavigationLinks.
-List automatically adds the chevron on the trailing edge of the NavigationLinks.
+One thing you can miss from using *List* view in SwiftUI is the styling of a *NavigationLink*. *List* automatically adds the chevron on the trailing edge of a *NavigationLink*.
 Fortunately, we can achieve that using a custom button style.

 ```swift
 public struct SummaryView: View {